Interested in The Queen's Medical Center's expansion plans?

 National Women’s History month, recognized each year in March, draws attention to the important roles that women play in our lives.
 Cancer care is an area that requires compassion from the point of diagnosis through survivorship.
 More than 8,400 new cases of cancer are expected in Hawai‘i this year, with breast cancer as the most frequent diagnosis1.
 Nearly 1,500 women are estimated to receive a breast cancer diagnosis, and female practitioners within the oncology field can offer understanding and relatable support for female cancer patients.

 The American Society of Clinical Oncology reports that more female oncologists are now entering the field.
 While women account for about 30 percent of oncologists, 48 percent of oncology fellows are women2.
-The Queen’s Health System is proud to include more than 160 talented and skilled women working in its department.
+The Queen’s Health Systems is proud to include more than 160 talented and skilled women working in its department.
 75 percent of the oncology staff is female and recognize health issues that matter most to women.

 In honor of National Women’s History Month, a few female oncology staff members at QHS shared about their experiences and offered advice to those who plan to join the field.